 Ninety-one percent of consumers are now saying they would switch brands to one that supports a cause if it were similar in price and quality to their usual brand.
 Forty-three percent say they’re actually willing to spend more on these brands.

 Society just needs corporations to establish their own CSR programs and stick to their commitment to encourage others in their individual social responsibility.

 The Business Case for Corporate Social Responsibility

 - Worker Recruitment and Retention.
-Today’s workers, Millenials in particular, place high priority on working for a business whose ethics are aligned with their own.
-They further are more likely to feel dedication for an employer they can feel good about.
-And who provides opportunities for them to feel good about themselves, such as through volunteer and giving programs.
+Today’s workers, millennials in particular, place a high priority on working for a business whose ethics are aligned with their own.
+They are more likely to feel dedication for an employer they can feel good about and who provides opportunities for them to feel good about themselves, such as volunteer and giving programs.